Task Planning with a Weighted Functional Object-Oriented Network: Task Planning with FOON

-A FOON can not only be used for representing knowledge, but it can also be used by a robot for problem solving.
-Given a problem defined as a goal, a robot can perform knowledge retrieval to obtain a subgraph that contains functional units outlining the steps it needs to follow to solve it.
-The searching procedure is driven by a list of items available to the robot in its environment (i.e. the kitchen), which is used to determine the functional units that can be executed in the given scenario due to the availability of inputs to these units.
-This algorithm is motivated by typical graph-based depth-first search (DFS) and breadth-first search (BFS): starting from the goal node, we search for candidate functional units in a depth-wise manner, while for each candidate, we search among its input nodes in a breadth-wise manner to determine whether or not they are available in our kitchen.
-A subgraph that is obtained from knowledge retrieval is referred to as a {\it task tree}.
-A task tree differs from a regular subgraph, as it will not necessarily reflect the complete procedure from a single human demonstration.
-Rather, it will leverage the knowledge obtained from multiple sources to produce a novel task sequence.
-For a more detailed explanation on the algorithm, we refer readers to \cite{paulius2016functional}.

-However, this algorithm does not consider the weights we have added to FOON.
-In this section, we introduce a different approach to finding the ideal task tree based on success rates, which accounts for every combination of functional units that can be used to solve the problem.
+A FOON can not only be used for representing knowledge, but a robot can use it for problem solving.
+Given a goal, through the process of task tree retrieval, a robot can obtain a subgraph that contains functional units for actions it needs to execute to achieve it.
+A subgraph that is obtained from knowledge retrieval is called a {\it task tree}.
+A task tree differs from a regular subgraph, as it will not necessarily reflect a complete procedure from a single human demonstration.
+Rather, it will leverage knowledge from multiple sources to produce a novel task sequence.
+This search requires a list of items in its environment (i.e. the kitchen) to identify ideal functional units based on the availability of inputs to these units.
+This algorithm is motivated by typical graph-based depth-first search (DFS) and breadth-first search (BFS): starting from the goal node, we search for candidate functional units in a depth-wise manner, while for each candidate unit, we search among its input nodes in a breadth-wise manner to determine whether or not they are in the kitchen.
+For more details and examples for this algorithm, we refer readers to~\cite{paulius2016functional}.
+However, this algorithm does not consider the weights we are now adding to FOON in this work.
+Therefore, we will discuss a different approach to find the ideal task tree based on success rates, which would explore all combinations of functional units that can potentially solve the problem.